 The Form RRB-1042S tax statement is issued by the U.S. Railroad Retirement Board (RRB) and represents payments made to you in the tax year indicated on the statement.
 You will need to determine if any of the railroad retirement payments made to you are taxable.
 Explanation of items on Form RRB-1042S are on the back of this explanation sheet.

+The Form RRB-1042S tax statement enclosed is issued by the U.S. Railroad Retirement Board (RRB) and represents payments made to you in the tax year indicated on the statement.
+You will need to determine if any of the railroad retirement payments made to you are taxable.
+An explanation of the items on Form RRB-1042S are on the back of this form.
 The mailing address shown on Form RRB-1042S is the address we currently have on our records.
-Please review the mailing address shown.
 If the mailing address shown is incorrect or incomplete, please provide the RRB with your correct mailing address.

 There are two boxes located at the top left hand side of the Form RRB-1042S indicated as Corrected or Duplicate.
 Neither box will be checked if this is an original Form RRB-1042S.
 One of these boxes is checked when either a corrected or duplicate Form RRB-1042S is prepared.
 Both boxes are checked if the Form RRB-1042S is a duplicate of a previously corrected Form RRB-1042S.
 You may receive more than one original Form RRB-1042S for the tax year indicated.
 Each original Form RRB-1042S is valid and should be included when you file your income tax return for the tax year indicated.
 A duplicate Form RRB-1042S is the same as a previously released original or corrected Form RRB-1042S.
 The RRB may issue a corrected Form RRB-1042S if there is an error in the original Form RRB-1042S.
 A corrected Form RRB-1042S replaces the corresponding "original" Form RRB-1042S.
 Therefore, you must use the latest corrected or duplicate Form RRB-1042S you received AND any original Form RRB-1042S that the RRB has not corrected when you file and/or amend your income tax return for that same tax year.